timofeymukha/libWallModelledLES/README.md

 ## Compatibility ##

 See "Installation" section on the documentation portal.
-In short: the latest ESI and Foundation releases should work.
+In short: the latest ESI versions should work, Foundation version 7  and below should work.

 ## Getting help